List of England One Day International cricket records: Greatest loss margins (by wickets)

 England have lost an ODI match by a margin of 10 wickets on five occasions with most recent being during the Quarter-final of the 2011 Cricket World Cup against Sri Lanka in March 2001 at Colombo (SSC).

 Narrowest loss margins (by runs)

 The narrowest loss of England in terms of runs is by 1 run suffered against South Africa at Cape Town during the 2000 ODI Series.

 Narrowest loss margins (by balls remaining)

 The narrowest winning margin by balls remaining in ODIs is by winning of the last ball which has been achieved 36 times with both South Africa winning seven times.
 England has suffered loss by this margin two times.

 Narrowest loss margins (by wickets)

 England has suffered defeat by 1 wicket five times.

 Tied matches

 A tie can occur when the scores of both teams are equal at the conclusion of play, provided that the side batting last has completed their innings.

 There have been 37 ties in ODIs history with England involved in 9 such games.

+Ties are no longer possible in ODIs as if scores are level at the end of the second batting team's innings, the game is decided by a 'super-over' (played ad infinitum).

+This happened at the end of England's 2019 tie with New Zealand (which happened to be the World Cup final).
+England won after a tied super-over by virtue of a better boundary count in the 50-over game (this method is no longer used to decide games where a super-over is played after a tie at 50 overs).